yowainwright/build-lambda-layer/README.md

 [![npm](https://img.shields.io/npm/v/build-lambda-layer)](https://www.npmjs.com/package/build-lambda-layer)
 [![Github](https://badgen.net/badge/icon/github?icon=github&label&color=black)](https://github.com/yowainwright/build-lambda-layer)

-### Builds Lambda Layers with Controls! 🕹
+### Builds Awesome Node Lambda Layers with Control! 🕹

-_Build Lambda Layer_ is a simple utility CLI for building a Lambda Layers with controls for node lambda projects.
+_Build Lambda Layer_ is a small utility CLI for building Lambda Layers with control for AWS Node Lambda projects.

 ---

 ### Why is this written?

-Build Lambda Layer is built to take the any consideration out of the _seemingly_ simple task of building a lambda layer.<br>
+_Build Lambda Layer_ is built to take any consideration out of the _seemingly_ simple task of building a lambda layer.<br>
-Sure, you could do it but why when _Build Lambda Layer_ has done it for you!
+Sure, you could do it manually but why when _Build Lambda Layer_ will get it done it for you!

 ---

 ### Do I get any other benefits?

-Yes! _Build Lambda Layer_ is built to assist with optimizing your builds, it:
+Yes! _Build Lambda Layer_ is built to assist with optimizing your node lambda layer builds, it:

-- Works with and for monorepos.
+- Works with and for monorepos
-- Provides `ignore` and `include` support.
+- Provides `ignore` and `include` support

 ---